xdbfoundation/go/README.md

 <a href="https://goreportcard.com/report/github.com/digitalbits/go"><img alt="Go Report Card" src="https://goreportcard.com/badge/github.com/digitalbits/go" /></a>
 </p>

-This repo is the home for all of the public Go code produced by the DigitalBits Project with support from the XDB Foundation.
+This repo is the home for all of the public Go code.
 This repo contains various tools and services that you can use and deploy, as well as the SDK you can use to develop applications that integrate with the DigitalBits network.

 ## Package Index